 Bridge Calendar & Classes Page

-- Class must be relevant to your current situation.
+- Classes must be relevant to your current situation.
 For example, a mom with a nine-month-old should not be taking a class on labor & delivery.

 Your First Trimester: You’re pregnant, and you’re wondering, now what?
 There is a lot to know about pregnancy, your changing body, and your developing baby.
 So much happens in that first trimester!
 You will experience changes in your body, your emotions, and your lifestyle.
 Your baby also goes through a lot of growth, developing into the little person you soon will see in less than nine months!
 This video takes a look at pregnancy in the first trimester and also talks about your baby’s journey in development